 - Proposal No. 1: The election of directors requires a plurality of the votes cast by the holders of shares of our common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon to be approved.
-This means that the nine nominees who receive the most FOR votes will be elected.
+This means that the nominees who receive the most FOR votes will be elected.
 You may (i) vote FOR all nominees, (ii) WITHHOLD your vote as to all nominees or (iii) vote FOR all nominees except for those specific nominees from whom you WITHHOLD your vote.
 Any shares not voted FOR a particular nominee (whether as a result of voting withheld or a broker non-vote) will not be counted in such nominee's favor and will have no effect on the outcome of the election.
 If you WITHHOLD your vote as to all nominees, you will be deemed to have abstained from voting on Proposal No. 1, and such abstention will have no effect on the outcome of the proposal. - Proposal No. 2: The ratification of the appointment of PricewaterhouseCoopers LLP requires an affirmative vote of the holders of a majority of the shares of our common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon to be approved.
 You may vote FOR, AGAINST or ABSTAIN.
-If you ABSTAIN from voting on Proposal No. 2, the abstention will have the same effect as a vote AGAINST the proposal.
+If you ABSTAIN from voting on Proposal No. 2, the abstention will have the same effect as a vote AGAINST the proposal. - Proposal No. 3: The approval, on a non-binding, advisory basis, of the fiscal 2017 compensation of our named executive officers as disclosed in this proxy statement requires the affirmative vote of the holders of a majority of the shares of our common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon to be approved.
+You may vote FOR, AGAINST or ABSTAIN.
+If you ABSTAIN from voting on Proposal No. 3, the abstention will have the same effect as a vote AGAINST the proposal.